 - Makes referrals to appropriate community agencies for crisis intervention; legal advocacy; medical, mental, physical, financial and social needs.

-- Extends client expected length of stay through the delivery of exceptional care management services and consistently exceeding client expectations.
+- Delivers exceptional care management services and consistently exceeds client expectations.

-- Maintains productivity/billable hours targets based on company guidelines.
+- Maintains productivity targets based on company guidelines.

 - Anticipates client/caregiver issues in order to maintain quality care and investigates potential risk management issues.